-At the bottom of your layers pallet, there is a button that you can use for easy access.
+At the bottom of your layers panel, there is a button that you can use for easy access.

 White usually works with most websites.

 With Photoshop, you can always work with Smart Object to save all of your layers.
-You can alter the original layer by double clicking on its thumbnail in the layers pallet.
+You can alter the original layer by double clicking on its thumbnail in the layers panel.

 That being said, go to File > Place Embedded